-- Wetland areas, stream corridors, lakefronts, and water edges are some of the most rich in terms of woodlands, wildlife, and plant species. - Yorktown has extensive woodland areas, particularly in the southern part of the Town.
+- Wetland areas, stream corridors, lakefronts, and water edges are some of the richest in terms of woodlands, wildlife, and plant species. - Yorktown has extensive woodland areas, particularly in the southern part of the Town.
 During construction and development, there have been instances of excessive clearing of trees and vegetation.
 This can accelerate erosion and destroy habitat.

-- Often, newly developed sites are landscaped with plants that are not native to the Hudson Valley region.
+- Often newly developed sites are landscaped with plants that are not native to the Hudson Valley region.
 Sometimes, such plants have a lower likelihood of survival, because they are not well-suited to the climate or rainfall levels.
 In other cases, such plants do so well that they consume an excessive amount of water and soil nutrients or they proliferate very quickly.
-These are so-called invasive plants can choke out native plants and change the complexion of habitat areas. - A Biodiversity Study is currently being undertaken by the Metropolitan Conservation Alliance (MCA) to identify critical habitat areas in Yorktown, New Castle, Putnam Valley, and Cortlandt.
-The emphasis of the study is not simply to identify where certain individual species have been sited (the typical approach), but areas that are likely to support a rich ecosystem of species.
-The analysis and maps are expected to be complete in 2004. - The Town is part of the Hudsonia Biodiversity Assessment Training with the Town of Cortlandt.
-This will train local decision-makers on biodiversity assessment with one of the goals being to develop an inter-municipal preservation agreement.
+These are so-called invasive plants can choke out native plants and change the complexion of habitat areas. - A Biodiversity Study was undertaken by the Metropolitan Conservation Alliance (MCA) to identify critical habitat areas in Yorktown, New Castle, Putnam Valley, and Cortlandt.
+The emphasis of the study was to identify not only where certain individual species have been sited (the typical approach), but areas that are likely to support a rich ecosystem of species.
+The report was released in April 2004. - The Town participated in the Hudsonia Biodiversity Assessment Training with the Town of Cortlandt.
+This trained local decisionmakers on biodiversity assessment with one of the goals being to develop an inter-municipal preservation agreement.